Dhar15/SplitRight/README.md

 - ✅ **OCR Bill Parsing**
   Extract line items, prices, tax, and discounts from scanned or uploaded images.

-- ✅ **Category-Based Splitting**
-  Tag each item with categories like `food`, `drinks`, `dessert`, etc., for smarter tax and coupon split logic.

 - ✅ **Group Share Assignment**
   Users can select who's paying for what via checkboxes beside each line item.

 - ✅ **Discount Engine**
-  Choose between flat, percentage, or targeted discounts per category or item.
+  Choose between flat, percentage, or custom discount and tax splits.

-- ✅ **Fair Service Charge Split**
+- ✅ **Fair Charges Split**
-  Tip/service charge can be split evenly or proportionally to each person’s share.
+  Tip/service charge and taxes can be split evenly or proportionally to each person’s share.

 - ✅ **History & Export**
   Save and revisit past bills.
 Export as PDF with per-person breakdown, UPI links, and QR codes.